Shiva Purana: Contents

+Like the Linga Purana and other Shaivism-related Puranas, the Shiva Purana dedicates chapters to Shaiva-Advaita philosophy, advocating it as a system for moksha.
+The text also presents the Brahman as satcitananda theme, with masculine and feminine Shiva-Shakti as a unity, and perception of plurality-discrimination as a form of nescience.
+Love-Driven Devotionalism (Bhakti), asserts the text, leads to knowledge, and such love combined with knowledge leads to attracting saintly people and guru, and with them one attains liberation, states the Shiva Purana.
+These ideas, states Klaus Klostermaier, are similar to those found in Devi-related Puranas and Shakti Literature.

+Vidyesvara Samhita

-The Vidyesvara Samhita, also called Vighnesa Samhita or Vidyasara Samhita, appears in both editions, is free of mythology found in some other samhitas, and is dedicated to describing the greatness and the bhakti of Shiva, particularly through the icon of Linga.
-This section is also notable for mentioning both Shaiva Agamas and Tantric texts, but frequently quoting from the Vedas and asserting that the text is the essence of the Vedic teaching and the Vedanta.
-The chapters of this shared samhita in different versions of the Shiva Purana includes a description of India's geography and rivers from north and south India so often and evenly that Hazra states it is difficult to gauge if this part was composed in north or south India.
+The Vidyesvara Samhita (also called Vighnesa Samhita or Vidyasara Samhita) appears in both the six and seven section versions, and is dedicated to describing the greatness and the bhakti of Shiva, particularly through the linga.
+This section is also notable for mentioning both Shaiva Agamas and Tantric texts, along with frequently quoting from the Vedas and asserting that the text is the essence of the Vedic teaching and Vedanta.
+The chapters of this section in different versions of the Shiva Purana include a description of India's geography and rivers from north and south India so often and evenly that Hazra states it is difficult to gauge if this part was composed in north or south India.

+Jnana Samhita

-The Jnanasamhita in one manuscript shares content with Rudrasamhita of the other manuscript, presents cosmology and mythology, and is notable for its discussion of saguna andnirguna Shiva.
+The Jnanasamhita in one manuscript shares content with Rudrasamhita of the other manuscript, presents cosmology and history, and is notable for its discussion of saguna and nirguna Shiva.

 The text discusses goddesses and gods, dedicates parts of chapters praising Vishnu and Brahma, as well as those related to avatars such as Krishna.
 It asserts that one must begin with karma-yajna, thereon step by step with tapo-yajna, then self study, then regular meditation, ultimately to jnana-yajna and yoga to achieve sayujya (intimate union) with Shiva within.
-The text emphasizes bhakti and yoga, rather than bookish learning of the Vedas.

-The Shiva Purana dedicates chapters to Shaiva-Advaita philosophy, like Linga Purana and other Shaivism-related Puranas, advocating it as a system for Salvation.
-The text also presents the Brahman as satcitananda theme, with masculine and feminine Shiva-Shakti as a unity, and perception of plurality-discrimination as a form of nescience.
-Love-Driven Devotionalism (Bhakti), asserts the text, leads to knowledge, and such love combined with knowledge leads to attracting saintly people and guru, and with them one attains Liberation, states Shiva Purana.
-These ideas, states Klaus Klostermaier, are similar to those found in Devi-related Puranas and Shakti Literature.

-The popular books and easy-to-read books on Shiva Purana is published by diamond books in various languages and in all formats.
+This section notes the Vedas as the highest authority, but Shiva communicated them to Vishnu.

+Pranava

+The Shiva Purana offers various explanations for the etymology of pranava.